Skip to content

 Errors

 Uncaught errors in smart functions reverse the entire transaction, as if the initial call to the smart function never happened.
-This reversal includes any changes to the data database.
+This reversal includes any changes to the database.

 For example, this code writes a value to storage in one line and throws an error on the next line.
 If the smart function does not catch this error, the change to the key-value database on the first line does not happen.
 The key keeps the same value that it had before the failed transaction.